jonathancdb/Volume_Medicine/README.md

 ### Threshold
 Radio density can vary based on subtle differences.
 Threshold parameter allows you to specify the tolerance of the program.

+## Future Directions
+Next update will focus on improving run time of the algorithm and a streamlined run process.

-## Support
+## Contact
-For support, please contact the author:
+For support, comments, or feedback, please contact the author:
 > Jonathan Collard de Beaufort
 > jonathancdb@gmail.com

 ## License
 This software is licensed under the MIT License.
 See the LICENSE file for more details.

-Thank you for using the Medical Imaging Volume Calculator.
+Thank you for using VolumetricAnalysis_Medicine.
 We hope it enhances your medical practice and research.